knetikmedia/knetikcloud-csharp-net20-client/docs/GamificationTriviaApi.md

 <a name="updatequestiontemplate"></a>
 # **UpdateQuestionTemplate**
-> ModelQuestionTemplateResource UpdateQuestionTemplate (string id, ModelQuestionTemplateResource questionTemplateResource)
+> QuestionTemplateResource UpdateQuestionTemplate (string id, QuestionTemplateResource questionTemplateResource)

 Update a question template